fl101/awardfares-blog/_posts/2024-07-08-round-the-world-award-flights.md

 hidden: true
 ---

+Looking to travel the world without spending a fortune?
+Round-the-World (RTW) award tickets are a solution that is often underutilized.
+Even though booking a single RTW fare isn’t always easy, we’ve got you covered with this handy guide.
+We’ll show you how to plan the perfect trip, whether it’s by piecing together individual award segments or grabbing one of those elusive RTW fares.
+You’ll learn all about RTW awards, get tips for planning, and discover how AwardFares can help you find and book the best flights across multiple programs.
+Let’s turn your travel dreams into reality!

-**Note**: There are only a handful of airlines and frequent flyer programs that allow a special Round-The-World (RTW) fare for award tickets (Cathay, Qantas, Aeroméxico, ANA, Lufthansa).
-However this guide serves beyond that purpose.
-Is aimed at planning and working out a full round-the-world itinerary, and check availability even if that means booking individual segments separately.
-AwardFares lets you find seats across multiple frequent flyer programs, which is perfect for using
+*Note: There are only a handful of airlines and frequent flyer programs that allow a special Round-The-World (RTW) fare for award tickets.
+However, this guide serves beyond that purpose.
+It is aimed at planning and working out a full round-the-world itinerary and checking availability, even if that means booking individual segments separately.
+AwardFares lets you find seats across multiple frequent flyer programs, which is perfect for taking advantage of miles sitting across different accounts, too.*

 ## In This Post